Siege of Boonesborough: Siege

 Gunfire was exchanged over the next several days.
 After the initial flurry of shooting, Boone—who reemerged as the natural leader even though as a captain he was outranked by Major Smith and Colonel Richard Callaway—urged the Kentuckians to conserve their gunpowder.
 At night, Native Americans ran up to the walls and attempted to throw burning torches onto the roofs of the houses within.
 This was ineffective, however, because the warriors made easy targets for the Kentucky marksmen.

 On September 11, Lieutenant Antoine Dagneaux de Quindre, leading 11 men from Detroit Militia, convinced his Indian allies to begin digging a tunnel from the bank of the river towards the fort.
 Known as mining, the goal was to place barrels of gunpowder in the tunnel under a section of the fort's walls.
 When these barrels were exploded, the wall would collapse, leaving a place for the attackers to rush in.
 When the defenders inside the fort heard the digging, they began to dig a countermine, hoping to collapse the attackers' tunnel prematurely.
 The diggers on both sides began to yell taunts at each other.
 Heavy rains caused the Indians' tunnel to collapse before it reached the fort.

 Boone's brother Squire Boone was known as an inventor.
 He fashioned a makeshift wooden cannon, reinforced with iron bands, which was fired once or twice at groups of Indians before it cracked.
 Squire Boone also made squirt guns out of old musket barrels, which were used to put out fires on the roofs.
 The Shawnees launched their final assault on September 17, again trying to set fire to the fort.
 They were beaten back, and a heavy rain helped to put out the fires.
 The Shawnees lost more men killed in this attack than on all previous days.
 The next day, they gradually broke off the siege.
 They separated into scattered war parties and raided other settlements, inflicting far more damage in their traditional mode of warfare than they had done during the siege.
-The two Boonesborough fatalities during the siege were a slave named London and David Bondurant.
+The two Boonesborough fatalities during the siege were a slave named London and a settler named David Bondurant.